elyukai/optolith-client/CONTRIBUTING.md

 git clone --recurse-submodules https://github.com/elyukai/optolith-client.git
 ```

-Make sure Node.js (lastest version) is installed and run
+Make sure Node.js (lastest version) is installed, nagivate into the created project folder and install all dependencies using the following command:

 ```sh
 npm i